-This is one of those posts that you should just pin and file away for a rainy day, especially with it being spring and Easter season.
-Coconut abounds this time of year and adding toasted coconut to any recipe (sweet or savory) is the perfect way to kick it up a notch.
-It’s the perfect garnish for a Coconut Carrot Cake, Banana Pancakes, or to add on top of Triple Coconut Cupcakes.
+This is one of those posts that you should just pin and file away for a rainy day.
+Adding toasted coconut to any recipe (sweet or savory) is the perfect way to kick it up a notch: it’s the perfect garnish for a Coconut Carrot Cake, Banana Pancakes, or to add on top of Triple Coconut Cupcakes.
 It’s also good on savory recipes, like on top of green beans, tacos, or soup.
 Toasted coconut adds the perfect crunch to so many recipes…and I even like to sprinkle it on my yogurt or cereal in the mornings.

 - Use a frying pan on the stove instead of baking it in the oven.
 It’s easier to watch and keep it moving this way.

 - Use medium-low or low heat to cook it.